secretflow/scql/docs/topics/system/intro-p2p.rst

   + **SQL analysis and job scheduling**: translate SQL query into a hybrid MPC-plaintext execution graph and delegate the execution of the graph to its local SCQLEngine.

-- ``SCQLEngine``: SCQLEngine is a hybrid MPC-plaintext execution engine, which collaborates with peers to run the execution graph and reports the query result to BrokerServer.
+- ``SCQLEngine``: SCQLEngine is a hybrid MPC-plaintext execution engine, which collaborates with peers to run the execution graph and reports the query result to SCQLBroker.
 SCQLEngine is implemented on top of state-of-the-art MPC framework `secretflow/spu`_.

 .. image:: /imgs/scql_p2p_architecture.png
     :alt: SCQL P2P Architecture